 In the hope for the best possible outcomes, patients and their healthcare providers alike are encouraged not to underestimate general abdominal and bowel-related symptoms, especially when suggestive of intestinal obstruction, and keep malignancy, including peritoneal carcinomatosis, on the differential diagnosis for early detection and treatment whenever possible.

 The overall outlook for patients with PC is poor.
 Thus, it is essential to approach these cases in an interprofessional team approach, including physicians, specialists, specialty-trained nursing, and pharmacy.
-Pharmacists evaluate chemotherapy, check for drug interactions.
-Nurses participate in patient and family education.
-[Level V] Consult with pain services, a hospice nurse, and palliative care merits consideration early on in the treatment.
+A board-certified oncology pharmacist should work with the oncologist on agent selection and dosing, as well as educate the patient on pain management and available options.
+[Level 5] Consult with pain services, a hospice nurse, and palliative care merits consideration early on in the treatment.

 |||Blackburn SC,Stanton MP, Anatomy and physiology of the peritoneum.
 Seminars in pediatric surgery.
 2014 Dec; [PubMed PMID: 25459436]|